jsgounot/PyCoronaData/README.md

 - Fetch and construct a pandas dataframe based on Johns Hopkins data
 - Estimate the number of recovery cases for each day
 - Add countries informations (geometry, population size) for each country and clean country information from raw data
-- Add some statistics such as letaly rate, number of cases per 100.000 habitants for each country
+- Add some statistics such as lethaly rate, number of cases per 100.000 habitants for each country
 - Afford a persistent mode for interactive application, allowing dynamic update

 ## Install